appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

   * **Request Header** - This method is commonly used for security reasons, as it keeps the token hidden from users and prevents it from being exposed in the URL.
 When selected, Appsmith includes the access token in a request header.
 Choose this option if the API requires the access token to be provided as part of the request header.

-  * **Request URL** - This method is simpler and more straightforward, but it may be less secure if the URL, containing sensitive information like access tokens, is stored or recorded.
+  * **Request URL** - This method is simple and straightforward, but it may be less secure if the URL, containing sensitive information like access tokens, is stored or recorded.
 When selected, Appsmith includes the access token as a query parameter in the request URL.
 Choose this option if the API requires the access token to be passed as a query parameter in the request URL.
 </dd>

 ### Header prefix